-This week I met a young HSP who lives near me.
-She attended an online weekend workshop led by Elaine Aron and me last fall.
+Recently, I met a young highly sensitive woman who lives near me.
+She attended an online weekend workshop that I led with Elaine Aron during the pandemic.
 There were times during the workshop when we had the chat open on Zoom, and we saw that some participants could be extremely critical.
 This young woman was shocked and disappointed by the criticism people “vocalized” (toward presenters, the Zoom admin managers, and even the content.)
 I told her that we HSPs can be severely critical, sometimes of ourselves and at times of others.
 Why is that?

 At the core, we are inclined to have empathy toward others, but usually more toward those perceived to be vulnerable.
 I wonder if we struggle to have empathy toward those we perceive to have a “higher rank”.
 I’ve often heard HSPs tell me they struggle with their managers at work… why?
 The HSP sees exactly, with great detail, what would make things work better.
 Our finely tuned noticing and deep processing help us to really know how to improve an environment, including a workshop.
 All those great ideas and suggestions can come across as criticism.